Fast Signal Region Detection with Application to Whole Genome Association Studies: Proposed Method: Binary and Re-Search (BiRS)

 \subsection{Re-search with rearrangement}

 When signal strengths are unbalanced, almost all tests tend to detect the strong signals and miss the weak ones, which results in loss of power and is more severe in the high dimensional tests.
-For instance, the scan algorithm detects signals by selecting the regions whose estimated signal strengths stronger than a common threshold and misses the regions with weaker signals.
-In the proposed binary search, the use of the dynamic critical values $c_{Bj}(\alpha)$ can alleviate this problem to certain degree.
-However, as we use the same $c_{Bj}(\alpha)$ for all tests of $I_{j_1},\ldots,I_{j_{n_j}}$, there still possibly exist some signals missing within each step if they are unbalanced (see Example S1 in Supplementary Material for details).
-To address this issue, we propose a re-search algorithm as the second part of our BiRS algorithm which proceeds as follows.
+For instance, the scan algorithm detects signals by selecting the regions whose estimated signal strengths are stronger than a common threshold and misses the regions with weaker signals.
+In the proposed binary search, the use of the dynamic critical values $c_{j}(\alpha)$ can alleviate this problem to a certain degree.
+However, as we use the same $c_{j}(\alpha)$ for all tests of $I_{j_1},\ldots, I_{j_{n_j}}$, there still possibly exist some signals missing within each step if they are unbalanced (see Example S1 in Supplementary Material for details).
+To address this issue, we propose a re-search algorithm as the second phase of our BiRS algorithm, which proceeds as follows.

 Recall that the detected signal segments are $\hat{I}_{1}^{(0)}, \dots, \hat{I}_{K_0}^{(0)}$ and let $\hat{I}^{(0)} = \cup_{j=1}^{K_0} \hat{I}_j^{(0)}$.
 We substitute the variables of segment $\hat{I}^{(0)}$ in sample matrices $\boldsymbol{X}, \boldsymbol{Y}$ with zeros, denoted by $\boldsymbol{X}^{(1)}, \boldsymbol{Y}^{(1)}$.
 This operation aims to detect weaker signals that may have been missed.
 Recall that the dynamic critical values are $1 - \alpha$ quantiles of the infinity-norm of $S_n^{eX} - n^{1/2}m^{-1/2}S_n^{eY}$ or its sub-vectors, replacing certain columns of sample matrices reduces the values of infinity norms, and then reduces the dynamic critical values, which consequently facilitates the detection.
 Although the same reductions can be obtained by removing selected segments, this operation preserves the locations and lengths of the candidate intervals during the whole procedure while the removing operation does not, which facilitates computation and theoretical analysis.